fpruitt/shell_config/README.md

 * Install iTerm
 https://www.iterm2.com/downloads.html
 * Add Solarize Dark theme as the default theme
+* Install powerline-safe fixed-width font (packaged is a nice one) ` cp <repo_director>/fonts/*.otf /Library/Fonts/ `
+* Change ASCII and non-ascii fonts to one of the newly installed fonts
 * Install ZSH using brew, if you don't have it yet:
 ```
 brew install zsh
 ```
-Append the output of `which zsh` to the end of the file `/etc/shells/` (Or ensure a softlink exists at `/bin/zsh/` for wherever brew just put zsh)
+* Append the output of `which zsh` to the end of the file `/etc/shells/` (Or ensure a softlink exists at `/bin/zsh/` for wherever brew just put zsh)
 ```
 echo '$(which zsh)' >> /etc/shells
 ```